format - disk partitioning and maintenance utility

 Prints partition table in expert mode

 Take command input from command-file rather than the standard input.
 The file must contain commands that appear just as they would if they had been entered from the keyboard.
 With this option, format does not issue continue? prompts; there is no need to specify y(es) or n(o) answers in the command-file.
 In non-interactive mode, format does not initially expect the input of a disk selection number.
 The user must specify the current working disk with the –d disk-name option when format is invoked, or specify disk and the disk selection number in the command-file.
+The last command in the command-file should be quit or q.

 Log a transcript of the format session to the indicated log-file, including the standard input, the standard output and the standard error.